elastic/sans-dfir-2022/README.md

 ![](media/2022-07-26-14-38-05.png)

 Finally, click "Save" in the bottom right.
-Kibana will alert you that this will affect existing ennnndpoints.
+Kibana will alert you that this will affect existing endpoints.
 Go ahead and confirm.

+## Time for Action

+TODO:

+- Split out modules to separate repo
+- Build and publish docker container for config extractor
+- In entrypoint, update modules by env var, if set
+- Create docker-compose.yml with settings for DFIR talk cloud instance

+__DEMO__

+1. Execute docker container, pull in latest update
+2. Download and execute cobaltstrike payload in VM
+3. Observe results in Kibana